-Here are some more cool and quirky camping kit finds.
-From a thingy that turns a car backseat into a bed to gasless lighters and space-age tents.
-And if you’ve got a favourite product or a new piece of kit you’d recommend to others, leave a comment below.
+Here are some more cool and quirky camping gear finds.
+From an airbed that turns a car backseat into a place to sleep to gasless lighters and space-age tents; from eco-cabins to underwater breathing kit.

 What a great idea.
 A collapsible water bottle that takes up no space when it’s empty, and is as light as light can be.
 The Platypus soft Duolock bottle is BPA-, BPS- and phthalate-free and can stand up when empty or full (unlike some flexible water pouches).
 BPA, by the way, has now been officially recognised as BAD for us, so we were right all along to avoid those nasty plastic bottles.

 There’s a range of sizes, designs and colours to choose from.
 They all have secure flip-top lids and a handy carabiner clasp.
 A bit noisy to drink out of, but that’s a teeny, tiny thing!
 Around £10 upwards.

 Have a look at our recommendations for larger capacity water storage for when you’re camping.

 This is a monster of a field kitchen.
 This simple-looking ‘crate’ unfolds to reveal a top-end mobile kitchen with a powerful expedition stove, a selection of kitchen utensils, a knife block with chef’s knives, handmade cutlery, a big grill plate, pots and a pan, spice rack, dishes glasses for six and much more.
 Every item is held inside and secured for moving around.

 Mind you, moving around isn’t a lightweight job – as you might expect with so much kit.
 The Camp Champ weighs 70kg, The cabinet is made of marine-grade ply painted with three layers of heavy duty PUR paint.
 The working surface is layered with a high pressure laminate.
 Rather heftier than the flimsy camp kitchens we’re used to, but….around €6,000.